PFayoux/nodejs-knowledge/commonjs.md

 The method `require` will keep a cache to avoid loading twice the same module, and this also avoids having an infinite loop in case of circular dependency.
 The cache can be accessed through `require.cache`.

-However, with Common.js, circular dependency will still not be resolved correctly.
+However, with CommonJS, circular dependency will still not be resolved correctly.
 You can look at the example in the folder *code_example/commonjs*.
 If you try to run it with `nodejs index.js`, you will see the following result :

 ```javascript
 moduleA :